ChristianNguyendinh/cs-upper-level-registration-stats/README.md

 --------------------------

 ### TODO:
+Dates in settings are wrong, update with new data from server?
 Where do i put this damn legend
 Once add new semester data - remove hardcoded max min input dates and have it update on semester change
 different colored labels/ticks/lines for weekends